webaware/eway-payment-gateway/readme.txt

 * you need to install an e-commerce plugin listed above
 * you need an SSL certificate for your hosting account
 * you need an account with eWAY Australia
-* this plugin uses eWAY's [Direct Payments API](https://www.eway.com.au/developers/api/direct-payments) and Stored Payments API, but does not support eWAY's hosted payment form
+* this plugin uses eWAY's legacy Direct Payments XML API and Stored Payments API, but does not support eWAY's hosted payment form

 == Installation ==